metamn/react/content/blog/setting-up-a-typographic-grid-with-react/index.md

 ## What breaks the grid?

+To have an ideal grid where all elements are both vertically and horizontally aligned is possible but difficult.
+One should consider the worth of the effort.

-1. `overflow-x` adds a horizontal scrollbar which breaks the grid.
+If you have a code block (`<pre><code>...`) which has `overflow-x` set the horizontal scrollbar will break the grid.

-2. Multiline headings.
+If you have a multiline heading ... it will break the grid.
+Iain's calculator works for single line headings.

-This list will grow as we add new elements to the grid.
+This list will grow as one adds new elements to the grid.

 ## Caveats

 Classical typography is useful in certain conditions, namely when everything is sized only with `em`, and, every item is aligned to the top / left on a grid cell.

-Combined with modern techniques like `justify-content: center` the grid breaks.
+Combined with modern techniques like Flexbox's `justify-content: center` the grid breaks.
 Or when elements are sized and positioned with units like `vw` or `vh`.

 ## When to use?